Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 3d

-With $D=\Z_n$, the relevant homology groups with $D$ coefficients are $H^0=H^3=\Z_n$, $H^1=H^2=\Z_{\text{gcd}(n,k)}$.
-One choice of polarization is to take $L$ to be $H^0\oplus H^2$.
+With $D=\Z_n$, the relevant homology groups with $D$ coefficients are $H^0=H^3=\Z_n$, $H^1=H^2=\Z_{\text{gcd}(n,k)}$.\footnote{One way to see this is via the universal coefficient theorem, which states that $H_1\simeq H^2$ with $\Z_n$ coefficient is isomorphic to $H_1(M_3,\Z)\otimes \Z_n\simeq \Z_k\otimes\Z_n\simeq\Z_{\text{gcd}(n,k)}$, while $H^1(M_3,\Z_n)\simeq \mathrm{Hom}(H_1(M_3,\Z),\Z_n)\simeq \Z_{\text{gcd}(n,k)}$ as well.} One choice of polarization is to take $L$ to be $H^0\oplus H^2$.
 This is a nice geometric polarization given by filling in $L(k,1)$ with an ALE space based on the resolved $\Z_k$ singularity, or equivalently, a 2-handlebody obtained by attaching a 2-handle with framing $k$ to a 0-handle.
 This would lead to a theory with $(-1)$- and 1-form symmetries.
 The theory with the ``opposite'' polarization will then have $0$- and $2$-form symmetries.
 In general, we also have polarizations ``in between.''
 At low energy, the sector of the theory involving the $(-1)$- and 2-form symmetry decouples,\footnote{This sector is associated with the discrete flux of the 3-form $C$ field on $M_3$.
 This becomes a $D=\Z_n$-valued discrete theta angle for a $(-1)$-form symmetry of the theory $T[M_3]$.
 The 2-form symmetry is about the existence of sectors of the theory with difference fluxes for the $C$-field in space-time.
 It is a rather familiar story---which we have also seen in the $T[M_2]$ case---that the two are related by discrete gauging.
 For example, in one direction, the theta angle can be viewed as a way of summing over the different sectors.
+This phenomenon is sometimes referred to as ``decomposition'' (see e.g.~\cite{Sharpe:2014tca}).
 Some further details of this is given in the next subsection.} and the rest of $T[L(k,1),\CP_L]$ for the geometric polarization is then a 3d $\CN=2$ $SU(n)$ Chern--Simons theory at level $k$ with an adjoint chiral multiplet.
 See \cite{Gukov:2015sna,Pei:2015jsa} for some study of this theory in the context of the 6d compactification and the 3d-3d correspondence.
 Indeed, it has symmetries given by $(L^\vee)^{(1)}=\Z_{\text{gcd}(n,k)}$, which is actually only part of the $\Z_n$ 1-form symmetry of the $SU(n)_k$ Chern--Simons theory.
 However, the bigger $\Z_n$ has an 't Hooft anomaly when $n\nmid k$, and $\Z_{\text{gcd}(n,k)}$ is the anomaly-free subgroup.\footnote{Recall that the anomaly for the $L^\vee$ symmetry can be identified with the obstruction of lifting $L^\vee\subset H^*/L$ to $H^*$.
 As long as $(L^\vee)^{(i)}$ equals the entire $H^i$, this $(2-i)$-form symmetry should always be anomaly free as no lifting is needed and there is no obstruction.} This is exactly the kind of ``predictable accidental symmetry'' discussed in Section~\ref{sec:accidental}.
 In general, when part of $L^\vee$ is given by $H^i(M_d,D)$ as a sum of quotients of $D$, the true $(i-1)$-form symmetry of the theory can be larger than this, while $H^i(M_d,D)$ is only an anomaly-free subgroup.

 The reduction of the 7d theory on manifolds with torsion is studied more carefully in Appendix~\ref{app:reduction}.
 Here we will take a shortcut and start with the 7d theory with the action

 which only differs from the actual theory given by the Cartan matrix coupling by an invertible theory.
 As discussed in Section~\ref{sec:oneformsymmetrycompactification}, reducing the theory on $L(k,1)$ leads to the following term